m-abubakr1/massmfgengineering/README.md

-# Static Website Project for a Pakistani Company based in Lahore
+# Static Website Project for a Pakistani Company based in Lahore.
 ## Mass Manufacturing & Engineering Company

 Welcome to the GitHub repository for our client's stunning static website project!
-This repository contains all of the website's source code and related files, which were built using HTML, CSS, JavaScript, SCSS, and Bootstrap.
+This repository contains the website's source code and related files, which were built using HTML, CSS, JavaScript, SCSS, and Bootstrap.

-Our client's website is a modern and eye-catching showcase of their business, designed with a sleek and elegant aesthetic that's optimized for desktop and mobile devices.
+Our client's website is a modern and eye-catching showcase of their business, designed with a sleek and elegant aesthetic optimized for desktop and mobile devices.
 We used SCSS to create a highly maintainable and organized stylesheet, incorporating nested syntax, variables, and mixins to streamline our CSS.

 To ensure that the website is responsive and user-friendly, we integrated Bootstrap into our project, leveraging its responsive grid system, pre-built components, and JavaScript plugins.